-In 2021, the paper tracks are one way we are “Playing with Tensions”
+In 2021, the paper tracks were “Playing with Tensions.”

 RSD paper tracks are a popular symposium format.
 They represent groupings of papers that the host partner organises in ways that create complementary ideas or counter-points.
 The paper tracks are curated to highlight interpretations of the theme and represent opportunities for dialogue amongst delegates.

-This year the team at TU Delft invited paper submissions for two tracks: short papers of continuing work and long papers for finished work.
+The RSD10 team at TU Delft invited paper submissions for two tracks: short papers of continuing work and long papers for finished work.
 This idea came about to create consistency because, at RSD, papers are presented in “tracks”.
-The team has curated long and short papers into 17 tracks that are sure to provoke ideas and dialogue:
+The team then curated long and short papers into 17 tracks that served to provoke ideas and dialogue.
+The themes suggest possible trends or workstreams in systemic design:

 1. Work in progress